 Figure 6.
 New Measure Dialog

+To upload a new measure, the user needs to fill out the information requested from the New Measure Dialog.
+These fields are outlined below and are indicated by their corresponding item numbers in Figure 6.

+Browse – Opens a file browser enabling the user to select a MAT measure package to upload into Bonnie.

+VSAC Username and Password – Fields for entering the user’s VSAC credentials to enable Bonnie to load the value sets included within the measure.

+Value Set Options – Options to define what value sets should be downloaded from VSAC.
+More information about these options is included in Section 3.2.1.

+Type – Option to define if the measure is an Eligible Professional or Eligible Hospital measure.

+Calculation – Option to define if the measure is a Patient based measure or an Episode of Care based measure.

+Close – Closes the New Measure Dialog without uploading the measure.

+Load – Uploads the specified measure using the selected options.

 The action of clicking the “Load” button in the New Measure Dialog uploads the measure to the application for processing.
 If the measure loaded is Episode of Care or has multiple populations, the user is presented with the Finalize Measure Dialog shown in Figure 7.
 This dialog allows the user to specify the episode(s) of care for the measure and provide titles for subpopulations.
 After filling out the Finalize Measure fields, the user clicks the “Done” button to finish loading the measure.
 Once measure loading is complete, the application directs the user to the Measure Dashboard (Figure 5) with the new measure available.
 If the measure is not Episode of Care or does not have subpopulations, the Finalize Measure Dialog is not presented because no additional information is required to load the measure.